COMMUNITY BUILDING CIRCLES

 RJ In the Lab - A program specifically for research labs that want to build an inclusive working environment where everyone feels heard, seen, and valued for their authentic selves.

-Who Facilitates the Community Circle?
+Who Facilitates the Community Building Circle?

 CU Anschutz has a team of staff and faculty from across campus trained to facilitate circles for our campus community.
 Specifically, certified facilitator(s) will support community engagement, belonging, and inclusion in our campus community.